Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/WEAK_HASHING_ALGO/recommendation.md

 We recommend `SHA-256` to verify file signatures and certificates.
-For passwords hashing we sugest using a slow and strong algorithm like `Argon2` or `Bcrypt`, it is best to avoid fast algorithms for this use.
+For password hashing we suggest using a dedicated strong algorithm like `Argon2` or `Bcrypt`.